foundry-rs/starknet-foundry/docs/src/starknet/calldata-transformation.md

 ```

 getting the same result.
-Note the arguments must be:
+Note that the arguments must be:

 * provided as a single string
 * comma (`,`) separated